Lego Disney: Frozen Northern Lights (2016)

 They later aired as a whole on 9 December 2016.
 Titled LEGO Frozen Northern Lights (also known as Frozen: Magic of the Northern Lights in the UK and Lego Frozen Northern Nights elsewhere), the shorts were compiled as a special and featured the returning voice talents of Kristen Bell, Idina Menzel, Jonathan Groff, and Josh Gad.
 The special received 2.01 million viewers and ranked fifth for the night on cable.

+Lego Disney Princess: The Castle Quest (2023)

+In August 2023, Disney announced a crossover special titled The Castle Quest and produced by Pure Imagination Studios.
+It premiered on Disney+ on 18 August 2023.
+It follows Snow White, Ariel, Tiana, Rapunzel and Moana as they must solve puzzles in a mysterious castle to stop Gaston from taking over their kingdoms.

+Lego Disney Princess: Villains Unite (2025)

+Lego Disney Princess: Villains Unite focuses on Ariel, Tiana, Rapunzel, Moana and Snow White who face off against Gaston and his villain allies in their attempts to take over their kingdoms once again.
+The special was released on Disney+ on August 25, 2025.

+Lego Frozen: Operation Puffins (2025)

+Lego Frozen: Operation Puffins is an animated special developed by LEGO in collaboration with the Frozen franchise.
+The special premiered on Disney+ on October 24, 2025.

 Publications

 A quarterly Lego Disney Princess magazine published by Blue Ocean Entertainment was launched from 2020 to accompany the toy line.

 Reception

 In 2015, the Toy Retailers Association listed the Elsa’s Sparkling Ice Castle (set number: 41062) on its official list of Dream Toys 2015.
 In 2017, the Toy Retailers Association listed the Disney Castle (set number: 71040) on its official list of Toy of the Year Awards.
 In 2020, The Lego Group reported that the Lego Technic, Lego Star Wars, Lego Classic, Lego Disney Princess, Lego Harry Potter and Lego Speed Champions, "The strong results are due to our incredible team," and that these themes had helped to push revenue for the first half of 2020 grow 7% to DKK 15.7 billion compared with the same period in 2019.

 In 2021, Arendelle Castle Village (set number: 41167) was listed as one of the "10 best Lego sets 2021" by official website Pocket-lint.